Psychedelic/cap-docs/docs/index.md

 1. NFTs/Tokens developers by giving them a plug-n-play history for their assets.
 2. UIs/Dapps/Sites on the Internet Computer that want to show an asset's history to users.

-!!!
-Important

-    CAP is currently in development 🚧 and will release in the first week of November, thus it is not on mainnet or usable yet.
-You might see our documentation is light!
-We're delayed in this to focus on testing, but will soon update this page with guides & detailed examples for developers.

 - Visit [our website](https://cap.ooo)
 - Read [our announcement](https://medium.com/@cap_ois/db9bdfe9129f?source=friends_link&sk=924b190ea080ed4e4593fc81396b0a7a)